Dov Khenin: General positions

-One of Khenin's main focuses is the rights of workers, saying in April 2014 that, "the problem of low wages is the most critical of all.
+One of Khenin's main focuses is the rights of workers.
+In 2014, he said, "the problem of low wages is the most critical of all.
 Not the price of cottage cheese and not even apartment prices".
-In 2014, he initiated legislation to increase the minimum wage from 23 NIS to 30 NIS.
+That year he initiated legislation to increase the minimum wage from 23 NIS to 30 NIS.
 This legislation received widespread, cross-party support, with backing from 61 of the 120 members of the 19th Knesset.
 In December 2014, the minimum wage for workers was raised to 27 NIS through a contract agreement between the Histadrut labor union and the Manufacturers Association of Israel.
-Dov welcomed the progress, but vowed to keep pushing towards his original goal of a 30 NIS minimum wage.
+Khenin welcomed the progress, but vowed to keep pushing toward his original goal of a 30 NIS minimum wage.

 Khenin also works to keep the influence of money out of politics, supporting the campaign against the privatization of Israel's natural gas resources.
-In 2015, Prime Minister Netanyahu's cabinet voted to allow the development of natural gas harvesting off the coast of the Mediterranean sea.
-Khenin and other critics noted how this would give too much power to the American Nobel Energy group, as well as pose a conflict of interests to Netanyahu.
-In an effort to make the voting process more fair, Khenin along with MK Zehava Galon asked Attorney General Yehuda Weinstein to exclude the Prime Minister from voting on the issue.
-Dov also participated in the large protests in response to the deal.
-At a protest in Haifa, Khenin said, "this struggle is not only an economic struggle or a social struggle.
+In 2015, Prime Minister Netanyahu's cabinet voted to allow the development of offshore natural gas harvesting in the Mediterranean sea.
+Khenin and other critics noted how this would give too much power to the American Nobel Energy group, as well as pose a conflict of interest for Netanyahu.
+In an effort to make the voting process fairer, Khenin and MK Zehava Galon asked Attorney General Yehuda Weinstein to exclude the Prime Minister from voting on the issue.
+Khenin also participated in the large protests in response to the deal.
+At a protest in Haifa, he said, "this struggle is not only an economic struggle or a social struggle.
 It is also a struggle for democracy.
 There is no democracy where capital rules.”